Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Related Work

 {\bf Learning-Based Visual Control: } Recent advances in machine learning have driven investigations into learning-based visual control for robots.
 Deep reinforcement learning (RL) methods encode visual observation into a compact state representation using DNNs to perform RL\cite{zhuTargetdrivenVisualNavigation2017,kalashnikovScalableDeepReinforcement2018}.
 While the agent can learn complex tasks, it requires a well-designed reward and many train iterations for sufficient exploration.
 They especially face difficulties during training in real-world environments\cite{dulac-arnoldChallengesRealworldReinforcement2021}.

-In the imitation learning (IL) context, the control policy is trained using human demonstrations\cite{argallSurveyRobotLearning2009,codevillaEndtoEndDrivingConditional2018,pathakICLR18zeroshot,xuNeuralTaskProgramming2018,mandlekarGTILearningGeneralize2020}.
+On imitation learning (IL), the control policy is trained using human demonstrations\cite{argallSurveyRobotLearning2009,codevillaE2E2018,pathakICLR18zeroshot,xuNeuralTaskProgramming2018,mandlekarGTILearningGeneralize2020}.
 This approach provides a safe and efficient way to learn complex skills; however, it is difficult to generalize towards the state space outside the collected demonstration.
-The data collection by human demonstration is costly.
+Furthermore, the data collection by human demonstration is usually expensive.

-Another approach is to train a visual predictive model conditioned by the robot action\cite{finnDeepVisualForesight2017,hirose2018gonet,hiroseVUNetDynamicScene2019,hirose2019deep,hiroseProbabilisticVisualNavigation2020}.
-Finn \textit{et al}. \cite{finnDeepVisualForesight2017} used a trained predictive model for a robotic arm to perform the stochastic optimization during execution.
+Another approach is to train a visual predictive model conditioned by the robot action\cite{finn2017,hirose2018gonet,hiroseVUNetDynamicScene2019,hirose2019deep,hiroseProbabilisticVisualNavigation2020}.
+Finn \textit{et al}. \cite{finn2017} used a trained predictive model for a robotic arm to perform the stochastic optimization during execution.
 Hirose \textit{et al}. \cite{hirose2019deep,hiroseProbabilisticVisualNavigation2020} trained another DNN for action inference through a predictive model to enable long-horizon navigation.
 Although DNN-based predictive models have been proven to enable generalizable visual control, abundant collected data are used only for a single type of robot.